Again, Bandits Kill 10 in Kaduna Communities

 By John Shiklam

-The Commissioner for Internal Security and Home Affairs, Mr. Samuel Aruwan, confirmed the killings in a statement on Monday in Kaduna.
+The Kaduna State Commissioner for Internal Security and Home Affairs, Mr. Samuel Aruwan, confirmed the killings in a statement issued yesterday in Kaduna.

-He added that those who sustained injuries have been taken to the hospital.
+He added that those who sustained injuries were taken to the hospital.

 According to the commissioner, it took the military several hours to contain what would have resulted in further violence in the area.